Patient Transport Eligibility Update – May 2022

 If you need help to request hospital transport, a friend, relative or carer can call on your behalf.

 If you are unhappy with the outcome you can appeal decision which will then be reviewed by the nurse led team.
 The Transport team will also signpost you to alternative websites with details on how to access our sites via other Transport services.
-Transport is provided on medical not financial need, you may be able to claim your travel costs back via the health care travel scheme.
+Transport is provided on medical not financial need, you may be able to claim your travel costs back via the health care travel costs scheme.

 Yes.
 On the day before your hospital appointment